hotwired/stimulus/docs/reference/actions.md

 event.type          | The name of the event (e.g. `"click"`)
-event.target        | The target that dispatched the event (i.e. the innermost element that was clicked) event.currentTarget | The target on which the event listener is installed (either the element with the `data-action` attribute, or `document` or `window`)
+event.target        | The target that dispatched the event (i.e. the innermost element that was clicked) event.currentTarget | The target on which the event listener is installed (either the element with the `data-action` attribute, or `document` or `window`) event.params        | The action params passed by the action submitter element

 <br>The following event methods give you more control over how events are handled: